Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Discussion

 \section{Discussion}

 The noncommutative toric action linearity property has several useful applications.
-In the work \cite{KBYu}, it is used to investigate the properties of the group $\Aut F_n$ of automorphisms of the free algebra.
-As a corollary of Theorem \ref{BBfree}, one gets \begin{cor} Let $\theta$ denote the standard action of $\mathbb{T}_n$ on $K[x_1,\ldots,x_n]$ -- i.e., the action
+In \cite{KBYu}, it is used to investigate the properties of the group $\Aut F_n$ of automorphisms of the free algebra.
+As a corollary of Theorem \ref{BBfree}, one gets